Homepage > Education and Learning > Schools > Find a School > School Search

 If you are interested in your child/ren joining us at Gorsemoor Primary School, please contact the main office on 01543 274788.
 An appointment can be made for your child’s move to our school.

 At Gorsemoor Primary school, we operate an Open Door Policy.
 Please just contact the main office on 01543 274788 to make an appointment to visit us.
+School also publish open days at different points in the year.
+These can be found on the school website or Facebook page.

 A number of strategies are in place to enable effective pupil transition.
 These include: